 Students earning a degree will have a complimentary degree-posted transcript sent to the address on file with Regent.
 This transcript is intended for your records and will not be sent to someone other than the graduate.

-Diplomas and certificates are ordered from the printer at the end of each month and generally arrive within 6 to 8 weeks.
+Diplomas and certificates are ordered from the printer at the end of each month (bi-monthly during high volume times) and generally arrive within 6 to 8 weeks.
 You will receive an email when the diploma and/or certificate is mailed so that you have a better idea of when to expect delivery.

 For important information concerning graduation requirements, please note the Regent University Graduation Policy, as described in the university catalog.

 - The official date of graduation or certificate completion is based on the completion of degree/certificate requirements for each student and is determined by the semester in which the student completes all degree program requirements.
 The official graduation date is NOT based on when the student participates in commencement.

 - There is one official university conferral date per semester.
 Students who complete their degree requirements (dissertations, theses, and portfolios must be Accepted via ProQuest) anytime within a semester will be given the official degree clearance date for that semester.
 Degrees are posted on or after the official university degree date for the semester.
 Please refer to the academic calendar for specific dates.
 The official degree conferral dates for 2016 are: May 7 for spring graduates, August 13 for summer graduates, and December 10 for fall graduates.

 - Diplomas and certificates will be issued only after all graduation requirements have been met.
 This includes clearing any outstanding balance, library fine and/or parking fine.